 RTE – Ready-to-Eat – This phrase refers to foods that need no further cooking, cleaning or processing to be consumed.
 Examples include salads, cold sandwiches, and sushi.

 SEHS – Senior Environmental Health Specialist – An Environmental Health Specialist who has received REHS or RS.

 WIC – Walk In Cooler – This is the large refrigerator many restaurants use to keep bulk foods cold.

 For more information on food service establishment reports, licensing, or food safety, please call:

-Ottawa County Health Department
+Ottawa County Department of Public Health

 Environmental Health Services